 There are two additional hidden sheets you will have to unhide by going to View>Hidden Sheets.

-Tracking your trades in a trading journal is going to allow you to analyze and improve your performance.
+Tracking your trades in a trading journal will allow you to analyze and improve your performance.

-If you’re not familiar with Excel or Google Sheets a quick google search will get you the answer as they are both extremely well documented.
+If you’re not familiar with Excel or Google Sheets, a quick google search will get you the answer your seeking.
+They are extremely well documented.

 I hope you enjoy our free trading journal!
 If you have a question or a request for the spreadsheets please leave a comment below.